xamarin/benchmarker/accredit/README.md

 The request will return a `text/plain` document containing the URL of a GitHub OAuth endpoint which the client then opens in the user's browser.
-The user authorizes the "Xamarin Benchmarker" app on GitHub and is then redirected back to an Accredit URL that requires an additional confirmation from the user, asking them to make sure that this request is done on their behalf, and that the key matches the one
+The user authorizes the "Xamarin Accredit" app on GitHub and is then redirected back to an Accredit URL that requires an additional confirmation from the user, asking them to make sure that this request is done on their behalf, and that the key matches the one